AWS EC2¶

 CPUSurplusCreditsCharged |

-namespace includes the following status check metrics.
-By default, status check metrics are available at a 1-minute frequency at no charge.
-For a newly-launched instance, status check metric data is only available after the instance has completed the initialization state (within a few minutes of the instance entering the running state).
-For more information about EC2 status checks, see Status checks for your instances.
+The AWS/EC2 namespace includes the following status check metrics.
+By default, status check metrics are available free of charge at a frequency of 1 minute.
+For newly launched instances, status check metric data is only available after the instance completes initialization (within a few minutes of entering the running state).
+For more information about EC2 status checks, see Instance Status Checks.

-The collected AWS EC2 object data structure can see the object data from 「Infrastructure-Custom」
+The collected AWS EC2 object data structure can be viewed in 「Infrastructure - Custom」

 {